 10. Wellington 1769-1852

 11. Admiral Horatio Nelson

 12. Horatio Nelson 1758-1805

 United Kingdom history cartoon buddy.

-Hello Buddy old thing... history it is said, is bunk... well, at penguin people prep school I did find the dear old subject enough to bore the socks off ones jolly old pinkies.
-But soon I realised, that the very path of all your human individual futures and endeavours and is not just a simple reflection of what events and people have passed through planet earth in past times.
+Hello Human Buddy old thing...
+History it is said, is bunk, well, maybe to some, but at penguin people prep school I did find the dear old subject is the map to the very path of all your human individual futures and endeavours and is not just a simple reflection of what events and peoples have passed through planet earth in past times.
 It is all linked.
 Yesterday is a domino of today, affecting in subsequence the domino of tomorrow to affect all the dominoes of the future (As it has remained so and will do so throughout time.
 Each and every action of society causing a reaction to and by subsequent societies).